tritonuas/obcpp/README.md

 SSID: `jetspot`
 password: `fortnite`

 The airdrop payloads are currently programmed to connect to a WIFI network with this information on boot.
 To make sure that it is broadcasting correctly, you can try and connect to it via your phone or other device.

 ## Setup

 Now that everything is installed, here is the process to build and run the application.
-These instructions are for VSCode because it provides very nice integration with Docker containers.
-If you absolultely do not want to use VSCode, then you will have to find an equivalent way to do this with the IDE you want to use.
+These instructions are for VSCode because it provides very nice integration with Docker containers; however, it is not strictly necessary to use VSCode or dev-containers or Docker conainers.
+We will assume your docker installation works correctly.

 1. Clone the repo.
 If you are using git from the command line, this is the command you will use.
     ```sh